ysndr/MSc-Thesis/chapter/methodology.md

 1. A name can only be referred to after it has been defined
 2. A name can be redefined for a local area

-An AST can be used to represent this logic.
+An AST inherently supports this logic.
-A variable reference always refers to the closest parent node defining the name.
-Scopes are naturally separated using branching.
+A variable reference always refers to the closest parent node defining the name and scopes are naturally separated using branching.
 Each branch of a node represents a sub-scope of its parent, i.e. new declarations made in one branch are not visible in the other.

 When eliminating the tree structure, scopes have to be maintained in order to provide auto-completion of identifiers and list symbol names based on their scope as context.